TheIoTLearningInitiative/InternetOfThingsCommunications/documentation/Sandbox.md

 SandBox
 ==

 This section contains all data that is missing.
-You might find it is not structed, that is ok, important thing is not to forget about it, structure will come some time later
+You might find it not structed, that is ok, important thing is not to forget about it, structure will come some time later

 ## Protocols